As most of you already know, I am currently studying abroad in Florence, Italy. So far the journey has been a little crazy but ultimately – AMAZING!

 But I was wrong!
 Although there are many people here who are fluent in English – especially merchants and waiters, there are others who barely understand it.

-The experience makes me more determined to pick up the language while I am here.
-I am certain that my time here will succeed in making me more knowledgeable and eager to learn more about all of the different cultures that surround me!
+The entire experience makes me more determined to pick up the language while I am here.
+I am also certain that my time here will succeed in making me a more cultured, well-rounded human being.

-I’m hoping maybe all of this walking will counteract all the pasta, bread, and wine I have been consuming.
+I really don’t mind the walking.
+It’s great exercise, and I’m hoping maybe it will counteract all the pasta, bread, and wine I have been consuming.
+One can only hope.

 And, with every step I take, I am discovering new and more beautiful parts of the city each and every day!
 I really can’t complain about that.